qdrant/landing_page/qdrant-landing/content/documentation/dl-examples.md

 ---
 #Delimiter files are used to separate the list of documentation pages into sections.
-title: "Support"
+title: "Examples"
 type: delimiter
-weight: 27 # Change this weight to change order of sections
+weight: 24 # Change this weight to change order of sections
+partition: build
 sitemapExclude: True
 _build:
   publishResources: false
   render: never
-partition: qdrant
 ---